hsureads/hsureads.github.io/_posts/2017-01-07-aaand-were-back.md

 <li><b>11:35 pm:</b> Found one!
 I navigate to the correct time marker and the movie begins again.
 It's like at 1.5x speed so everyone sounds like a chipmunk!
 I'm crying laughing.
 The evening has been redeemed.</li>
 </ul>

 So that's that.
+The Nicholas Cage version had no Carpathia but lots of Christian iconography jewelry.
+I am in the market for seven Jesus fish necklaces if anyone knows where I can find some.
 If you feel like watching either of the films I have embedded them below.
+(Yup it turns out the original is available on Youtube but we still lugged a VCR from Roommate 1's childhood home.
+Dedication.)
 Stay tuned for my final entries about the last three books.
 As a reminder I have reneged on my initial promise to read the prequels and am ending this exercise in discipline and punishment after reading the 13th book.

+<b>The Kirk Cameron version:</b>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/k88NVL1AsMo" frameborder="0" allowfullscreen></iframe>

+<b>The Nicholas Cage slight audio delay version:</b>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_EXfM8fp0Nk" frameborder="0" allowfullscreen></iframe>

+<b>The Nicholas Cage chipmunk version:</b>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FR15o9qhb_U" frameborder="0" allowfullscreen></iframe>

 <hr>
 Read all installments of my Bridge to Carpathia series <a href="https://hsureads.github.io/category/bridge-to-carpathia/">here</a>.